Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

   <img class="image-center" src="{{config.site_url}}ai/flow-nodes/images/f71165b-Output_Type_video.svg" width="100%" />
 </figure>

-???+ warning "Channel Support"
+!!! warning "Channel Support"
     The **Video** Output Type is currently converted to compatible output on all the following channels: **Webchat**, **Messenger**, **Line**, **Azure Bot Service**, **Sunshine Conversations**, **Slack**.

     **PLEASE NOTE**: the **Messenger** channel requires videos to be of the MP4 type (for example, Youtube links might not work).

-???+ info "CognigyScript"
+!!! note "CognigyScript"
     Any text field in the say node supports the use of **CognigyScript**.

     For detailed instructions, read the Chapter on [CognigyScript]({{config.site_url}}ai/tools/cognigy-script/).